-2.4 In accordance with legislation the allocation of places for children with the following will take place first; Education Health and Care Plan (EHCP) (Children and Families Act 2014) where the school is named.
-We will then allocate remaining places in accordance with this policy.
+2.4 In accordance with legislation the allocation of places for children with an Education Health and Care Plan (EHCP) (Children and Families Act 2014) naming the school in the plan will take place first.
+Remaining places will be allocated in accordance with this policy.